mayadefense/maya/README.md

 ## Contact

-If you have questions about he code, you can create an issue in the repo, or contact [Raghavendra Pradyumna Pothukuchi](https://www.cs.yale.edu/homes/raghav/)
+If you have questions about the code, create an issue in the repo, or contact [Raghavendra Pradyumna Pothukuchi](https://www.cs.yale.edu/homes/raghav/).

 ## License